Uzair-Waseem-390/Uzair-Waseem-390/README.md

 **The problem:** Job hunting is manual, slow, and completely unscalable as a human.

-**The system:** A fully automated AI pipeline — scrapes listings, parses resumes, scores compatibility, surfaces only what matches.
+**The system:** A fully automated AI pipeline, scrapes listings, parses resumes, scores compatibility, surfaces only what matches.
 Runs on schedule while you're offline.

 ```
 Resume Upload